BookGin/my-ctf-challenges/balsn-ctf-2019/images-and-words/README.md

 [2019-10-07 12:37:06 +0800] [23825] [INFO] Waiting for application startup.
 ```

 Hence we have to find an approach to make the server stuck for more than 30 seconds.
 The server source code strictly truncates the filename and file content.
-Nginx also has also set a limitation 1M for the uploaded file size.
+Nginx also has also been set a limitation 1M for the uploaded file size.
 It's too difficult to upload a huge file to make the server stuck.
 However, in this function:

 ```python
 def sanitize_filename(dangerous_filename):